jmshgs/iconvert/README.md

 ### roadmap

-other tools will be coming soon like batch image converting and resizing. or maybe not i have other things to do
+other tools will be coming soon like batch image converting and resizing. or maybe not i have other things to do :D